svenssonaxel/diff-format/MAIN.md

 Similarly to the hash (`#`) status marker, named snippets is a way to talk about an intermediate form that aids expression and understanding.
 This enables several new use cases:
 * It provides a generic, simple way to express both simple and complicated refactoring.
-  For example, a common expression that is refactored into a variable can be expressed with two named snippets, one for the variable name and one for the expression.
+  For example, a common expression that is refactored into a variable can be expressed with two named snippets, one for the variable name (`N`) and one for the expression (`E`).
   The variable definition added to the new file is expressed as a comparison with both snippets in sequence.
-  At every location where the common expression is replaced with a variable reference, first the expression in the old file is compared to the expression snippet, then the variable reference snippet is compared to the new file.
+  At every location where the common expression is replaced with a variable reference, first the expression in the old file is compared to the expression snippet (`E`), then the variable name snippet (`N`) is compared to the new file.
   <picture>
     <img alt="A visualization of a hintful diff of a simple refactoring of JavaScript code" src="img/simple-js-refactor-with-snippets.hintful.diff.visualized.png"/>
   </picture>